Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-When `proof_type` is set to `same_provisional`, this indicates that the inclusion proof is against the same provisional tree head that was previously provided by the host.
+When `proof_type` is set to `same_provisional`, this indicates that the inclusion proof is against the same provisional tree head that was previously provided by the server.
 These proofs are verified as follows:

 1. Verify that the client advertised a provisional tree head type for the chosen Transparency Log.